thearod5/calorie-predictor/README.md

 # Calorie Predictor
-## Project Code
+The following repository contains an experiment for improving the accuracy of a calorie prediction from the image of food.
+This computer vision task attempts to leverage pre-training tasks to improve the mean absolute error on the test data.
+These pre-training tasks include learning to classify types of foods and learning to predict the mass of the food.
+Only the latter finished in time to make the report deadline, the former will be continued in next years computer vision class.

-### Running
+# Running
 In order to run the following experiment:
+1. Setup development environment
+2. Create production data
+3. Run experiment via run script

+**Setup Development Environment**
 1. Create a virtual environment named `venv` and install requirements via `requirements.txt`
-- `$ venv/bin/pip3 install -r requirements.txt`
+> $ venv/bin/pip3 install -r requirements.txt

-2. Download all the data
+**Creating Production Data**
+1. Download each dataset present in the report below and place into a folder.
+2. Update `PATH_TO_PROJECT` to point to this containing folder.
-3. Pre-process the data using the script under: `scripts/preprocessing/runner.py`
+3. Run script `scripts/preprocessing/runner.py` to create production data.

-4. Modify the `constants.py` under the `dev` environment to point to the processed data
+**Run Experiment**
 5. To run a given architecture on a task, use the bash script as follows:
-- `$ ./runner.sh dev [TaskName] [ModelName]` where task name is calories, mass, ingredients and model name is vgg, resnet, and xception.
-Models are saved via checkpoints, choosing the best performing epoch on the validation data.
+- `$ ./runner.sh dev [data] [task] [model] [mode]` where:

+data: test | prod
+task: mass | ingredients | calories
+model: vgg | resnet | xception
+mode: train | eval

 ### Folders
 - cleaning: Responsible for parsing raw datasets into formatted objects
 - data: Downloaded datasets.
 - experiment: Experiment pipeline for pre-training and training.
-- model: Contains the NN architecture
-- results: Contains the metrics scores of the different models analzyed.
+- logging_util: Logger configuration
+- results: Model checkpoints while training
+- scripts: Pre-processing scripts (for now).

 -----------------------------------------------------------------------